-This post looks at the marketing strategies that can get your product out there for next to nothing.
+In this blog, we explore some simple marketing strategies you can use to get your product out there for next to nothing, with input from entrepreneurs:

 Start something on your own terms

-Twoodle Co founder Timothy Rundle-Wood said that having a niche really helps small businesses start and scale online.
+According to Twoodle Co founder Tim, having a niche really helps small businesses start and scale online.
+He explains:

 "One of the best pieces of advice about starting, is to have a niche.
-General products that appeal to everyone seem like a good idea but those markets are so flooded," he said.
+General products that appeal to everyone seem like a good idea but those markets are so flooded."

 "If you don't believe you're doing something better, you're diminishing your chance of success.
-Brands are powerful things and you'll be up against some of the most powerful brands in the world," he said.
+Brands are powerful things and you'll be up against some of the most powerful brands in the world."

 Play to people's emotions

-People buy based on emotion and then justify it logically afterwards, according to life coach and motivational speaker and Enterprise Nation member Simon Alexander Ong.
-He advised bootstrapping founders to be creative and find a connection with customers through your content.
+People buy based on emotion and then justify it logically afterwards, according to life coach and motivational speaker Simon Alexander Ong.
+He advises bootstrapping founders to be creative and find a connection with customers through their content.

 Make seven points of contact